-Setting you up for success with the right expectations on how employment records can work for you.
+Setting you up for success with the right expectations on how employment data records can work for you

 Streamlined access to employment data is here.
 The pitch of “instantaneously and securely access the work history of your users” is compelling enough to lure any financial institution.

 And it’s true - employment and income data is accessible in novel and unprecedented ways: Argyle has championed a new, user-permissioned, API-driven model allowing for employment and income data to be digestible in real-time.
-But, building on top of these data sets is not so simple.
+But, there are limitations and building on top of these data sets is not so simple.

 Learnings from the Field: The Right Expectations and Tools

-Below are some learnings to set you up for success with the right expectations of the nuances of employment records
+Below are some learnings to set you up for success with the right expectations of the data limitations and nuances of employment records

 Argyle reaching hundreds of customers, hundreds of thousands of Americans consumers, and 80M+ employment records gives us insight into the capabilities and drawbacks of user-permissioned data.
 Below are reflections and learnings to share from our journey alongside the personal and mortgage lenders, insurance providers, and neo banks that we work with.

 To be set up for success, it is important to have the right expectations for data delivery, syncing, and availability.
-Working closely alongside our customers, we have created the tools to navigate the limitations of employment data: here is our transparent representation of what we’ve seen.
+Working closely alongside our customers, we have created the tools to navigate the data limitations of employment records: here is our transparent representation of what we’ve seen.